zkweb-framework/ZKWeb/ReleaseNotes/Roadmap.md

 		- Provide framework option
 		- Provide linux project creator and website publisher
 		- Support build and publish all in command line
+	- Improve assembly dependency resolving when using is not need

 Undefined
 - Run all tests on macos